timsolig/PKDProject/Diaries/jonas.md

 ## 2021-02-10
-2h: Watched a tutorial about git on youtube. https://www.youtube.com/watch?v=RGOj5yH7evk&ab_channel=freeCodeCamp.org Read about Gloss and did some tuturials on https://andrew.gibiansky.com/blog/haskell/haskell-gloss/
+2h: Watched a tutorial about git on youtube. https://www.youtube.com/watch?v=RGOj5yH7evk&ab_channel=freeCodeCamp.org Read about Gloss and did some tutorials on https://andrew.gibiansky.com/blog/haskell/haskell-gloss/

 ## 2021-02-11
 2h: Meeting with Tim and Viktor.
 Discussed different ideas for the project and worked through rules for our project in accordance with material provided on studium.